X-TechPro/NullFlix/README.md

    ```
 4. **Open in browser:**
    - Visit [http://localhost:3000](http://localhost:3000)
-5. **Configure OMDb API Key (Optional):**
+5. **Configure TMDB API Key (Optional):**
-   - Set your OMDb API key in the settings dialog to get more OMDb rates.
+   - Set your TMDB API key in the settings dialog to get more TMDB rates.

 ## Project Structure